ErikEkstedt/jekyll-now/_drafts/misc/2019-12-10-Encoders-and-Representations.md

 <img class='centerImg' src="/images/turntaking/tt_analysis/nobody_understands_quantum_mechanics_spec.png" alt="ALL" style='width: 40%'>

 The idea to treat the spectrogram as an image is straight-forward if we only care about the content of the spectrogram and are not concern about any time constraints.
-However, if we for some reason , need to reason about the content continuously we have to be careful about not letting any future information effect our current predictions.
+However, if we need to reason about the content continuously we have to be careful about not letting any future information effect our current predictions.

+* How to use a CNN over arbitrary long sequences as encoder to a continuous model (e.g RNN)?
+* How to make sure that no information flows "backwards" in time (regardless of the depth of the network)
+* The content of a spectrogram is $$Frequency \times Time$$, for regular images it is $$ Spatial \times Spatial $$.
+  * Is this a problem for encoding spectrograms?
+  * Can one use 2D-convs on spectrograms effectively?
+  * Is 1D-convs enough (better than 2D-convs)?

 ## Continuously, time constrained encoding of spectrograms with CNNs

-How to use a CNN over arbitrary long sequences as encoder to a continuous model (e.g RNN)?
-How to make sure that no information flows "backwards" in time the deeper in the network it gets.
-The content of a spectrogram is $$Frequency \times Time$$, for regular images it is $$ Spatial \times Spatial $$.
-Is this a problem for encoding spectrograms?
-How to construct a strong 1Dconv encoder for spectrogram/MFCC?
-How to use 2D-convs on spectrograms?

-## CNN
+In order to use a CNN based encoder for continuous data we want to find out how to achieve two things.
+First that the encoder representations at each step only depends on the previous up and to the current input.
+Secondly, we want to find out how much previous information is used, that is the receptive field of the encoder for each time step.
+This value will give us an indication for what type of information the encoder can possible encode.

-* Convolutional Neural Network, CNN, parameters
+A Convolutional Neural Network, CNN, are defined by a set of paramters.
-  * kernel size
+* kernel size, the size of the matrix/window processing the information
-  * stride
-  * dilation
+* stride, the step of which to jump for each
+* dilation, the spread of the elements being processed by a single krenel operation
-  * padding
+* padding, the amount of padding to add to the input
 * Receptive Field, RF
+  - How much does a feature at any given time step see?
   - [How to compute the receptive field](https://distill.pub/2019/computing-receptive-fields/)

 The kernel size defines how many features to process from the previous layer.
 Stride defines the "step" of which to jump when applying the convolution.
 The dilation defines how spread out the elements used in the kernel multiplication is.
 A dilation of 1 yields a normal convolution, all features processed by the kernel, at any given step, is seperated by 1 i.e they are in consecutive order.
-For a dilation of 2 the elements are now separated by one, that is every other element in the previous layer is processed by the kernel, in any given step.
+For a dilation of 2 the elements are now separated by two, that is every other element in the previous layer is processed by the kernel, for any given kernel operation.

 The receptive field of a convolutional output is the size of the interval of which it processes information.
 For example a single layer with kernel-size 3, stride 1 and dilation 1, each step